What if I only want to play if I can be on the same team as a friend?

 What is the difference between RBA and Baseball Regina?

-RBA is what we were called 10 years ago.
+RBA is what we were called over 12 years ago.
 We changed our name to Baseball Regina.
 There are still a few people that call us RBA.

 What are the advantages of Baseball Regina's program?